-Honestly, I don’t think I’d ever heard of Glacier National Park until I became actively involved in the great community of photographers on Flickr.
+Honestly, I don’t think I’d ever heard of Glacier National Park in Montana until I became actively involved in the great community of photographers on Flickr.
 The combination of vibrant plant and animal life, plus snow capped mountains, is something I became infatuated with.
 My infatuation started at least a few months before I decided to take time away from the work world to travel, and that infatuation probably influenced the decision to travel for a long period of time.
 How else would I have time to spend a few days in the far northern reaches of the continental U.S.?

 By the time I had made it out of Yellowstone in mid-August, I hadn’t seen anyone I knew for weeks, I had been camping a lot, and I was tired.
 My motivation to take photos was waning, as was my motivation to hike, and things like that.
-Luckily, my brother Phil flew into Bozeman, MT, and having him with me added to my motivation.
+Luckily, my brother Phil flew into Bozeman, Montana, and having him with me added to my motivation.
 We packed all of our stuff into my Jeep, and with little room to spare, headed north.
 We spent a night camping outside the park, then woke up in the morning to drive the famous Going to the Sun Road.
 After a few days of hiking and hanging out, a little scare while wading through some water, plus a few more nights camping, in a tent, and another structure you can see below, we headed out of the park.
 It was a great couple days, and well worth the time and effort.